 Local Transport Plan (LTP): Set out the development of local, integrated transport, supported by a programme of transport improvements and are used to bid for Government funding towards transport improvements.
 They are prepared by upper tier authorities.
-For Greater Nottingham there are two Local Transport Plans; one prepared by Derbyshire County Council covering Erewash, and a second prepared by Nottingham City and Nottinghamshire County Councils jointly covering the rest of Greater Nottingham.
+For Greater Nottingham there are two Local Transport Plans; one prepared by Derbyshire County Council covering Erewash and a second prepared by Nottingham City and Nottinghamshire County Councils jointly covering the rest of Greater Nottingham.

-Local Wildlife Sites: (Formerly known as SINCs).
+Local Wildlife Sites: (Formerly known as Site of importance for Nature

+Conservation (SINCs)).
 A non statutory designation used to identify high quality wildlife sites in the plan area.
-They include seminatural habitats such as ancient woodland and flower-rich grassland.
+They include semi-natural habitats such as ancient woodland and flower-rich grassland.